PrefectHQ/prefect/docs/cloud/execution/storage_options.md

 storage.build()
 ```

-The Flow is now available under `/.prefect/flows/local-flow.prefect`.
+The Flow is now available under `/.prefect/flows/local-flow.prefect`. **Note**: Flows registered with this Storage option will automatically be labeled with `hostname.local`.

 ## AWS S3